CREATE is delighted to introduce the members of our brand-new Youth Advisory Board, the ‘National Experience to Action Board (Youth)’ or NEABY.

 Meet Tayla our Member for the ACT

-Tayla would like to use her role on NEABY to drive transformative change, specifically around the language used to describe children and young people in out-of-home care.
+Tayla is a qualified youth worker and a second-year psychology student.
+Through her role on NEABY, she hopes to continue driving transformative change, particularly around the language and narratives used to describe children and young people in out-of-home care.

 Meet Jayden our Member for QLD